Daniel-Brum/Unity-Style-Guide/README.md

 * `PlayerState` - Nouns are ambiguous.
 * `Color` - Verb with no context, or ambiguous noun.

+#### Functions Should Avoid Having More Than A Single Level Of Indentation
+When writing a function, avoid having multiple levels of indentation.
+This is not always possible, but can be avoided in the vast majority of cases.
+Having at most a single level of indentation makes functions more readable.

 #### Functions Returning Bool Should Ask Questions
 When writing a function that does not change the state of or modify any object and is purely for getting information, state, or computing a yes/no value, it should ask a question.
 This should also follow [the verb rule](#function-verbrule).